Softinn-Solutions/softinn-hotel-booking-engine-wordpress/README.md

 This Wordpress plugin is made specially for Softinn Users.
 It helps you add a booking system and calendar widget to your WordPress site easily.

+The backend of the booking engine is available on this URL - [https://booking.mysoftinn.com/](https://booking.mysoftinn.com/).
+You can set the price, allotment, and run promotions in our backend system.
+Pleaes use the signup button if you don't have an account.

 ## Features

-* Booking ending shortcode - A Short tag that will enable the booking engine.
+* Booking engine shortcode - A Short tag that will enable the booking engine.
 * Calendar widget - A user-friendly calendar widget for streamlined booking management.
 * Customizable theme color - A personalize theme color to align with your website's branding.